Rocky Mountain Park, Greenfield

 If you missed the Sachem's Head Platform lookout before, take the second of these trails.
 Should you succeed in making the climb on the trail, you'll need to carry the bike and hoof it up the last 40 ft of steep rocky embankment to get to the lookout.
 It's worth it, but it's work!

 Once up top, eat, drink and take in the view.
 The trail (Blue Dot) takes off along the cliff to your right, if you're facing out west, directly opposite where you climbed up from.
 It's technical, but great.
 And if you follow this blue dot trail all the way you'll end up on the road right by the Poet's Seat Parking Area.
-Then you can retrace your steps or just use to map to get back (or the road if you're spent) to Bicycles Unlimited on High Street.
+Then you can retrace your steps or just use to map to get back.

 This is a hilly, sometimes technical (no jumps/big hits) sometimes flowing grinder of a good time.
 It's great for an hour or two of working fun.